About Drive Life NZ

 My main career has been in IT but I have always been a car enthusiast at heart.
 And something about that show stuck, with my bedroom wall posters being a Testarossa, a Countach and an Audi ur Quattro.

 My daily driver history is mostly European, with far too much effort and money being poured into one particular Skoda wagon, but I have a weakness for old Audis.
-Starting with a 1987 Coupe Quattro barn find in the UK which I got back on the road, made mistakes, struggled to find parts for, and eventually sold for next-to-nothing.
+That started with a 1987 Coupe Quattro barn find in the UK which I got back on the road, made mistakes, struggled to find parts for, and eventually sold for next-to-nothing.
 Then apparently having learnt very little from that experience, buying a 1985 urQuattro that was in a sorry state, and going through a much longer, more difficult and expensive restoration.
 But it’s a passion, and these things can’t always be explained with logic.

 Writing an impromptu car review on the AutoClique forum led to me becoming a motoring journalist for AutoClique, which later became DriveLife.
 Eight years and hundreds of cars later and I’m still loving it.

-Rob is a full member of the New Zealand Motoring Writers’ Guild
+Rob is a full member of the New Zealand Motoring Writers’ Guild.

 Read more articles from Rob